Key4Life Mentors' Manual

 Subsequent meetings

 Meetings and calls may need to be more frequent initially in order to ensure systems are in place and working.
+Key4Life must be notified in advance of all meetings taking place - date, time and location.

 Meet-ups can regularly include jointly agreed practical activities that relate to goals/action steps.